CS196Illinois/FA25-Group3/README.md

 Workflow:

 - Before starting:
-  - Ensure you're on the right branch with `git branch`.
+  - Ensure you're on the right branch for the feature you're working on with `git branch`.
 If not, use `git checkout` to switch to the right one.
   - `git pull`
 - Code away!
 - When done:
   - `git add .`
-  - `git commit -m "<Description of what you added>`"
+  - `git commit -m "<Description of what you added>"`
   - `git push`